a-ads/blog/content/blog/2021-01-13-a-ads-wordpress-plugin.md

 thumbnail: /blog/assets/worpress-plugin-featured.png
 big_picture: /blog/assets/worpress-plugin-square.png
 ---
 Hello publishers, we’re proud to announce the release of our WordPress plugin.
-The aim of this article is to show you how to use this plugin.
+This article aims to show you how to use this plugin.

 **Table of contents**